 When 60 Minutes visited The Downtown Inn it found the entire fifth floor undergoing extensive cleaning, with furniture and fittings extensively stripped and in-room air conditioners being flushed, allegedly one day ahead of an inspection by Chiang Mai Public Health officials.

 According to Dr McDowall, the fact the room had been scrubbed clean and that “significant levels” of the chemical remained three months later “is a huge concern”.

 Chlorpyrifos banned in the USA for residential use

 In 2001, ahead of looming regulatory action by the US Environmental Protection Agency, Dow withdrew registration of chlorpyrifos for use in residences and places where children could be exposed, and also restricted its use on crops.

 About the same time the Australian Pesticides and Veterinary Medicines Authority (APVMA) restricted chlorpyrifos products used in the home and garden to low concentrations (not greater than 50g/L).

 A September 2000 report stated: “The APVMA found that the use of home and garden chlorpyrifos products with concentrations of greater than 50 g/L could no longer be supported because of acute toxicity concerns.”

-Although not classed as a restricted chemical product in Australia, where special training and/or other requirements are needed to be able to handle or use the chemical, the an APVMA spokesperson said the government agency has not registered any chlorpyrifos products for use in the control of bed bugs.
+Although not classed as a restricted chemical product in Australia, where special training and/or other requirements are needed in order to handle or use the chemical, the APVMA spokesperson said the government agency has not registered any chlorpyrifos products for use in the control of bed bugs.

 Chiang Mai tourist deaths similar to Koh Phi Phi